Anthropic

 Chem & bio

-Anthropic says Opus 4 may have reached the CBRN-3 threshold, but Sonnet 4 did not.
-Its claim to have ruled out dangerous capabilities from Sonnet 4 is dubious and not justified by the results it shares, and its interpretation of its eval results is generally unclear.
+Anthropic says Opus 4 may have reached the CBRN-3 threshold.
+Anthropic claims that Sonnet 4 does not have such capabilities, but this claim is dubious and not justified by the published eval results, and Amthropic's interpretation of its eval results is generally unclear.

 Cyber